ARM-software/libddssec/doc/secure_coding_guidelines.md

 - Check the versions of the third-party libraries and tools used by libddssec as they could contain depreciated functions, security flaws.
 Keep in mind that:
   - The release tags of OP-TEE OS and OP-TEE Client should match.
-  - mbedTLS is included by OPTEE-OS and might not be mainline.
+  - mbedTLS is included by OP-TEE OS and might not be mainline.
-  - The underlying layer of the Global Platform API used in OP-TEE OS is tomcrypt.
+  - The underlying layer of the Global Platform API used in OP-TEE OS is libtomcrypt.

 ## libddssec specifics